cgosmeyer/lacosmic/README.md

 Setup ‘lacosmic’ Package
 --------------------------

-Actually, as long as you ran the makefile, you don’t need do anything to setup the ‘lacosmic’ sub-package.
-The ‘make setup’ command runs `init_setup_lacosmic.py`, which does the following:
+Actually, as long as you ran the makefile, you shouldn't need to do anything more.
+The ‘make setup’ command runs `setup.py` and  `init_setup_lacosmic.py`, which does the following:

 1. Creates ‘set_paths.py’, which just contains a dictionary of the absolute path to the directory where you put `lacosmic`.